lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 [rcs] value8
 ```

-If you don't want your connector configuration to be exposed in clear text in IDM, you can also supply the `propertyBag` content via the connector's "customSensitiveConfiguration" configuration property.
-The information defined with the "customSensitiveConfiguration" key will be encrypted on IDM side; its content will become a [GuardedString](https://docs.oracle.com/en/middleware/idm/identity-governance/12.2.1.3/omicf/index.html?org/identityconnectors/common/security/GuardedString.html) (that is, encrypted string), and it will continue to be encrypted in transport to the RCS.
+If you don't want your connection configuration to be exposed in clear text in IDM, you can also supply the `configuration.propertyBag` content via the connection's "customSensitiveConfiguration" configuration property.
+The information defined with the "customSensitiveConfiguration" key will be encrypted on IDM side; its content will become a [GuardedString](https://docs.oracle.com/en/middleware/idm/identity-governance/12.2.1.3/omicf/index.html?org/identityconnectors/common/security/GuardedString.html) (that is, an encrypted string), and it will continue to be encrypted in transport to the connector server.

 The properties defined in "customSensitiveConfiguration" will overwrite the same keys provided in "customConfiguration".